|

 recorded in 1963

-John Brown
+John Brown (1826-1883)

 There has been much speculation about the exact nature of the relationship between John Brown and Queen Victoria, but it was probably that of a loyal servant and lonely monarch.
 He was her confidante and constant companion, especially after the premature death of Prince Albert, her husband, for whom she mourned the rest of her life.
 John Brown played the role of a medium for her to contact her Prince Albert.
+39 minutes, recorded in the 1960's

-the Hangman
+John Ellis, the Hangman (1874-1932)

 John Ellis was a hangman in England from 1901-1923, executing 203 people.
 He was a notably mild mannered man who especially hated taking the lives of women.
 He ultimately committed suicide, probably because of the stresses of being a hangman.
 In this seance, he speaks about being haunted by the memories of the executions and describes at length his regrets over taking the life of a woman named Thompson.
 The historical record shows that John Ellis hanged Edith Jessie Thompson on January 9, 1923.
 He wrote his memoirs titled Diary of a Hangman.
 In this seance, he explains that now he regrets his actions as an executioner.
+He explains that people who commit crimes are often just weak and are influenced by earthbound souls.

 31 minutes, recorded 1962